 1.3 MSF of LEED Gold, Class A Office Space

-The Chrysler Building features 1.3 million square foot of Class A, LEED Gold-certified office space, conveniently located in the prestigious Plaza District.
+The Chrysler Building features 1.3 million square foot of Class A, LEED Gold-certified office space, conveniently located in the Grand Central area.
 The tower incorporates more than 42,000 square feet of retail space, and was completely renovated in 2000.
 Amenities include energy efficient systems, central HVAC and operable windows, 24/7 access and concierge-attended lobby.
 The building also offers direct access to Grand Central Station.

 The 77-story tower was acquired by RFR Realty and Austrian company Signa Holding in early 2019 for $150 million.
 The land beneath the tower is owned by Cooper Union school, which leases it to the building owners for $32.5 million in annual rent.
 The 88-year-old Midtown Manhattan landmark is managed by its previous owner, Tishman Speyer.